When outputting variables, it also supports using filters to perform primary data filtering, format is:

 {{ archive.Status|yesno:"validated,not validated,unknown validation status"}}

-striptags is similar to PHP's strip_tags function, which can strip HTML, XML, and PHP tags from a string.This tag will always strip HTML comments.
+striptagsstriptags is similar to PHP's strip_tags function, which can strip HTML, XML, and PHP tags from a string.This tag always strips HTML comments.
+For example:

 {{"<title>Hello World</title>"|striptags}}